Power Box Art

 Greenville has rallied together to support the Greenville Power Box Art initiative, and through the initiative, the Greenville Arts Council has formed and strengthened partnerships with many local organizations and businesses.
 Two of collaborations of note are Lowe’s Home Improvement and the Community Foundation of Washington County.

 The Greenville, Mississippi branch of Lowe’s has generously donated supplies and volunteer hours to support our initiative.
-Donated supplies include 14 gallons of primer, 18 gallons of paint, brushes, rollers, and drop cloths, and Lowe’s employees are volunteering their time to prime all the power boxes, saving us countless hours and preparing the boxes for the artists to start as soon as possible.
+They have donated supplies, including 14 gallons of primer, 18 gallons of paint, brushes, rollers, and drop cloths, and Lowe’s employees are volunteering their time to prime all the power boxes, saving us countless hours and preparing the boxes for the artists to start as soon as possible.

 If you have any questions or would like to donate in person, please contact the Greenville Arts Council at (662) 332-2246, firstname.lastname@example.org, or visit us at 323 S. Main Street, Greenville, MS, 38701.